richtaur/richtaur.github.io/src/post/how-to-make-a-video-game-all-by-yourself.md

   </a>
 </div>

 Hey hello hi who expected <em>this</em>?
 Certainly not me, a game developer who already juggles too many projects and struggles to finish them.
-But here we are: _I wrote a book for solo game developers!_
+But here we are: _I wrote a game development book!_

 It's called [How to Make a Video Game All By Yourself][htmavgaby].